theREDspace/android-utils/README.md

 # Redspace Android-Utils

-Redspace android-utils project is a collection of modules that provide useful functionality.
+Redspace android-utils project is a collection of modules that provide useful functionality for Android developers.

 ## Getting Started

-This project uses jitpack.
-To get a release, specific module, or specific tag/commit into your project.
+This project uses [JITpack](https://jitpack.io/#theREDspace/android-utils/) for packaging, which provides on-the-fly build capability to get a release, specific module, or specific tag/commit into your project.
-To see a list check [jitpack](https://jitpack.io/#theREDspace/android-utils/)

-you will need add the jitpack.io repository:
+Add the JITpack repository to your root `build.gradle` file:
 ```
 allprojects {
  repositories {